HVAC Design in Modular Office Systems

-Starrco offers several options when it comes to providing climate control for our modular office systems and pre-assembled buildings:
+Starrco offers several options when it comes to providing climate control for our modular office spaces and prefabricated buildings.

 Starrco’s exclusive modular office design allows us to provide a complete self-contained central air conditioning and heating system for any office larger than 800 square feet.
 What makes the system unique is the installation can be handled by anyone.
-We have designed it to allow someone with NO experience with modular HVAC systems to install the system quickly and accurately.
+We have designed this system to allow someone with NO experience with self-contained HVAC units to install the system quickly and accurately.

 Included with the modular office design is a pre-charged modular air handler (the freon is already added to the unit), modular ductwork, ceiling diffusers, air return grilles, flexible ductwork, and an electronic thermostat.
 We even provide the duct tape, staple gun, staples and duct cutter.
 A complete set of installation instructions and step-by-step detailed drawings is supplied with each modular HVAC system.